Medically Reviewed by Derek DeYoung, PA-C

 What to expect during hip replacement surgery:

-• You will receive anesthesia to ensure you are comfortable and pain free throughout the entire procedure.
+- You will receive anesthesia to ensure you are comfortable and pain free throughout the entire procedure.
 Your health history and medication regime will determine which type of anesthesia you receive.

-• An incision is made over your hip.
+- An incision is made over your hip.
 The surgeon will typically try to use the smallest incision possible to limit the amount of injury to soft tissue and bone.

-• The surgeon will remove the damaged or diseased bone tissue and cartilage from the hip joint and implant the new, artificial parts.
+- The surgeon will remove the damaged or diseased bone tissue and cartilage from the hip joint and implant the new, artificial parts.

-• Your incision will be closed and you will be moved to the recovery room.
+- Your incision will be closed and you will be moved to the recovery room.

 Most hip replacement patients are surprised to learn that they will be able to walk within the same day or next day of surgery; and most can resume normal routine activities within the first 3 to 6 weeks of their total hip replacement recovery.

-The material contained on this site is for informational purposes only and DOES NOT CONSTITUTE THE PROVIDING OF MEDICAL ADVICE, and is not intended to be a substitute for independent professional medical judgment, advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified healthcare providers with any questions or concerns you may have regarding your health.
+Disclaimer: The information on this site is for general informational purposes only and is not intended as medical advice.
+It should not be used as a substitute for professional diagnosis, treatment, or medical judgment.
+Always consult a physician or qualified healthcare provider with any questions you may have about a medical condition or treatment.